kimrs/AstroMedica/README.md

 This revised approach makes the code more explicit, more predictable, and less prone to bugs.
 It's also a useful pattern to consider in any scenario where null is being used to represent the absence of data.

+Use the command `git checkout step/4-optional-data` to see these modifications in all their glory.

 # Enabling Null-State Analysis and Addressing Warnings
 In this last section, we will activate the Null-state analysis feature that comes with the nullable reference type configuration.
 This static analysis tool keeps track of the null state of reference types and issues warnings when a null dereference could occur.